 hive mind. we are differentiated yet together.

-honeybee does not exist alone. within the hive, each bee tends to the whole—sharing warmth, passing nectar mouth to mouth, literally dancing directions to hidden flowers. their survival is woven from connection; their knowing held in the collective.
+a honeybee does not exist alone. within the hive, each bee tends differently to the whole whether sharing warmth, passing nectar, even (literally) ‘dancing’ directions to each other. their survival is woven from connection; their knowing held in the collective.

-with group work, we gather like a hive—witnessing and being witnessed, tending to our inner landscapes in the presence of others. there is no pressure to perform or produce, only an invitation to be with. whether you are in a season of foraging, rest, or change and transformation, this is a space to land.
+with group work, we gather like a hive, witnessing and being witnessed, attuning and being atuned to; tending our inner landscapes in the presence of others where there is no pressure to perform but to be with. whether you are in a season of foraging, rest, grief, change or transformation, this is a space to find ground in community. a place to intentionally be with each other.

 -